AminaAzzmouri/skillfolio-backend/README.md

 ## 🔮 What’s Next

+# Goals: Introduce a computed or persisted **status field** (e.g., on_track, achieved, expired).
+   * Computed option: calculate status dynamically from `progress_percent` and `deadline` in the serializer (no schema change).
+   * Persisted option: add a `status` field in the model (with choices) and update automatically when goals are met or deadlines pass.
+- This would make goals more informative by clearly showing whether they are still in progress, completed, or expired.

+# Admin polish (future):
+- Group fields in detail forms (Basic Info, Guided Fields, Links)
+- Add inline previews for related certificates/projects

-# Permissions (nice to have):
+# Permissions (optional):
-Optional object-level permission class (extra belt-and-suspenders; current owner scoping via queryset is already enforced).
+- Add an object-level permission class for extra safety on top of owner scoping

-# Frontend polish support:
-- Project edit/delete flows
-- Certificate preview (image/PDF in dashboard cards)
-- Dashboard graphs for counts/progress

 # Deployment hardening:
  - Restrict CORS to FE origin
  - Production DB migration to MySQL/PostgreSQL
  - Add caching & performance tuning
- - Expand test coverage (unit + integration)

-# Admin polish (future):
-- Group fields in detail forms (Basic Info, Guided Fields, Links)
-- Add inline previews for related certificates/projects

-# Goals: Introduce a computed or persisted **status field** (e.g., on_track, achieved, expired).
-   * Computed option: calculate status dynamically from `progress_percent` and `deadline` in the serializer (no schema change).
-   * Persisted option: add a `status` field in the model (with choices) and update automatically when goals are met or deadlines pass.
-   This would make goals more informative by clearly showing whether they are still in progress, completed, or expired.
+# Test coverage:
+- Expand beyond smoke tests (edge cases, permissions, validations).

 ---